-Early Alert System (Aviso)
+Early Alert System (Watermark/Aviso)

-ECC utilizes an Early Alert System (Aviso) to proactively identify at-risk students for early intervention.
-Aviso is used to coordinate communication between instructors, success coaches, advisors, mentors, and track outcomes.
-Faculty are requested to submit an alert when a student exhibits behavior that will lead to a poor grade or to refer students to an advisor, Access/Disability services, or counseling.
-Alerts may be made at any time during the semester but are requested the 3rd, 5th, and 8th week of classes.
+ECC utilizes an Early Alert System (Watermark/Aviso) to identify students for early intervention.
+Watermark/Aviso is used to coordinate communication between instructors, success coaches, advisors, mentors, and track outcomes.
+Faculty are requested to submit an alert when a student exhibits behavior that could lead to a poor grade, concerns about the student's mental health, or even praise for a student.
+Academic alerts will go to the success coach.
+Alerts may be made at any time during the semester, but prior to midterm is helpful if the student exhibits poor academic performance early in the semester.
+Faculty are also asked to create alerts if the student needs access/disability services, a meeting with an academic advisor, counseling, social work services, or career guidance.
+These alerts can also be made at any time but are not to be confused with incident reports.

-Training materials on the use of Aviso can be found in Falcon Nest under Employee Resources, Aviso Retention Resources, Training and through Aviso-Engage Faculty Resources webpage.
+Training materials on the use of Watermark/Aviso can be found in Falcon Nest under Employee Resources here, and through the Watermark/Aviso-Engage Faculty Resources webpage.

 Success coaches are coordinated through the Learning Center and connect students to resources before they need them and in response to automatic and staff-initiated alerts.
-They work with students to triage academic issues, coach students on soft skills, connect them with tutors or other resources across campus.
-For questions or to request personalized training contact the Retention Coordinator, Alison Tucker at alison.tucker@eastcentral.edu or by calling 636-584-6660.
+They work with students to triage academic issues, coach students on soft skills, and connect them with tutors or other resources across campus.
+For questions or to request personalized training, contact the Retention Coordinator, Lindsay Riegel at lindsay.riegel@eastcentral.edu or by calling 636-584-6660.

-Early College
+Early College Academy